TerriaJS/InvestorMap/pages/Help.md

 # Help & FAQ

+<p><strong>Video to be updated</strong></p>
 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="//www.youtube-nocookie.com/embed/2PlemVgT0xo?rel=0"></iframe>
 </div>

 <section data-scroll-index="0">

-## <a class="anchor" name="getting-started">How to get started with Northern Australia Map</a>
+## <a class="anchor" name="getting-started">How to get started with Investor Map</a>

-To launch the Northern Australia Map and display some basic data follow these steps.
+To launch the Investor Map and display some basic data follow these steps.

-- Display the Northern Australia Map by using the URL http://nationalmap.gov.au/northernaustralia/.
+- Display the Investor Map by using the URL http://nationalmap.gov.au/investormap.
 - In the left hand panel click the Add Data button to launch the Data Catalogue.
 - Browse through the Data Catalogue to find a data set of interest.
 Click on the title of your prefered data set to get a preview of that data, along with a description and other relevant metadata.
 To view your selected data set on a larger map, click the Add to the Map button.
 The spatial data will be immediately displayed in the map view, and a visual legend for that data will appear in the Data Workbench, located on the left hand side of the page.
 - Note that it may not be immediately obvious where your selected spatial data has loaded on the map if does not cover a large part of Australia.
 To locate loaded data on the map, go to the Data Workbench (positioned on the left hand side of the page), and click the Zoom to extent link for your desired data set.
 From here you can also click About this data to get more information about your selected data set.